minskylab/blob/README.md

 # Blob

-Blob is a OpenAI GPT-3 powered tool to bootstrap software projects, it's very experimental and I'm not sure if it will work.
+Blob is a OpenAI GPT-3 powered tool to bootstrap software projects, it's very experimental and I'm not sure if it will scale.
+Actually only support OpenAI GPT-3 as a engine, but we're working in more adapters to make it compatible with more Open Source technology.

 ## Main Idea